Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation

-Figure \ref{fig:model_tuning_overview} summarizes the overall procedure for obtaining ACV estimators, $\acvest\left(\hyper,\avec,\zvec\right)$, via Equation \eqref{eq: approximate_CV_simplified} in the practical setting where neither optimal low-fidelity model settings ($\hyper$) nor knowledge of model statistics ($\Pmat$, $\rhovec$) are available \textit{a priori}.
+Figure \ref{fig:model_tuning_overview} summarizes the overall procedure for obtaining ACV estimators, $\acvest\left(\hyper,\avec,\zvec\right)$, via Equation \eqref{eq: approximate_CV_beta} in the practical setting where neither optimal low-fidelity model settings ($\hyper$) nor knowledge of model statistics ($\Pmat$, $\rhovec$) are available \textit{a priori}.
+The diagram highlights two instances where computations can be reused from the previous step to improve efficiency: 1) Iterated ACV reuses pilot samples from the model tuning step to form initial estimates of $\Pmat$ and $\rhovec$ that are then iterated upon, and 2) the sample allocation build out starts from the final collection of shared pilot samples from the iterated ACV step, only needing to evaluate the low-fidelity models at samples not shared across all models.
 See Algorithm \ref{alg:summary} for more details.

 Note that larger values of $N_{pilot}$ and $N_{iter}$ will tend to lead to more accurate model tuning optimization solutions, but will also incur a larger computational overhead, $C_{\mathcal{T}}$, leaving less budget devoted to reducing the variance of the resulting ACV estimator.
 It is this cost-versus-precision tradeoff that depends on $N_{pilot}$, $N_{iter}$, $C_{budget}$, and the application-dependent complexity of the model tuning optimization problem that is the focus on this study.